dgkim5360/today-i-found/README.rst

 Armin Ronacher, the Founder of Flask http://lucumr.pocoo.org

-Stackoverflow: How to serve static files in Flask https://stackoverflow.com/questions/20646822/how-to-serve-static-files-in-flask
+StackExchange: How to serve static files in Flask https://stackoverflow.com/questions/20646822/how-to-serve-static-files-in-flask

 Flask on Nginx and Gunicorn